 Minimum age varies with the trip you select.
 River trips are great family vacations.
 Jerry and Carole have rafted for years with their kids who now range from 35-32 years of age.
 The Hughes kids have gone on the rivers since they were tiny.
 We leave the final decision on the ages of children up to the parents.
 We routinely take 6-9 year olds, and have taken kids so young as 4 and 5.
 Young people under 18 must be accompanied by an adult.
 Selway trips have a 12-14 year minimum age.
 Give us a call, so we can discuss the best rivers and dates for your children based on their experience and age.
 We love outfitting for families, and the trips are great family vacations!

 Q. How is the weather?

 The Salmon Canyons are the warmest location in Idaho This low elevation river gorge is arid in nature, and receives less than 10 inches of moisture annually.
+Main Salmon trips in July and August are normally warm with hot afternoons.
 The Middle Fork of the Salmon is a high elevation mountain stream that begins at 5700 feet.
 During the trip, the Middle Fork drops 3000 feet over 100 miles.
 Weather on the Middle Fork warms up as you go down river.
 Selway is an early season trip (mid-June through July).
 Early Selway trips can be cool.
 Be prepared for an occasional rain shower on all the trips.

 Spring and fall trips have a greater chance of rain showers.
 But, spring and fall days can be spectacular.
 Summer temps often reach the 90’s and even the low 100’s.
 Always bring a rain jacket for a possible afternoon thunderstorm, or a summer shower.
 Check out our Gear List for the trip you are planning.
 Call the office to chat about weather for your trip and time of year.